Addisu87/bookstore/README.md

 # Bookstore

 > The Bookstore is a website similar to the "Awesome Books" website.
-It is an MVP version of it that allows you to display a list of books, add a book, remove a selected book.
+It allows you to display a list of books, add a book, and remove a selected book.

 ## Built With